 (break ties arbitrarily)

-With probability at least $1/2$, the maximum rank is obtained by a non-faulty party and is unique.
-Conditioned on this event, all non-faulty parties will output the coin of this non faulty party.
-Hence we obtain $1/4$-correctness.
+For $\epsilon$-correctness: with probability at least $1/2$, the maximum rank is obtained by a non-faulty party and is unique.
+Conditioned on this event, all non-faulty parties will output the coin of this non-faulty party.
+Hence, we obtain $1/4$-correctness.

 Note that the argument above uses the fact that the adaptive power of the adversary is weak.
 Otherwise, it could have learned the value of the max rank and adaptively corrupted that party to potentially cause disagreement.